(For County & Municipal employees only)

 (3) Eligible for retiree medical coverage from their Municipality or be eligible for the State of Maine retiree insurance coverage

-Individuals must make contributions to a special fund established for this program.
+Individuals must make contributions to a special Trust fund established solely for this program.
 Active firefighters and active law enforcement officers must make contributions and continue to participate until their time of retirement to be eligible for the subsidy.
 Contributions are based upon the employee’s monthly gross compensation.
+The Employee contributions can only be used for the purpose of the program and the employees do not have any right to these funds except to the extent the premium subsidies are available to them.
+These funds are not transferable.
+If you don’t use the funds towards retiree health insurance, the funds remain in the Trust, they are not refunded.

-The retired Count and Municipal law Enforcement and Municipal Firefighters Health Insurance Subsidy Program is administered by the State of Maine’s Division of Employee Health & Benefits.
-Questions should be directed to the Division of Employee Health & Benefits at
+The Retired Count and Municipal law Enforcement and Municipal Firefighters Health Insurance Subsidy Program is administered by the State of Maine’s Division of Employee Health & Wellness.
+Questions should be directed to the Division of Employee Health & Wellness at